Children's Institute recognizes that children of military families have special needs that require extra support.

-- Counselors, mental health professionals in schools, community groups, after-school groups serving children from Kindergarten to grade 6
+- Counselors and mental health professionals in schools, community groups, and after-school groups who serve kindergarten to 6th grade students

 - Minimize emotional and behavioral problems that may result when children experience military separations in their families